DeepikaModi/Pathshala/README.md

 # Pathshala
-This is my first Git Repository
+This is my first Git Repository.
+Author - Deepika Modi